A bit of history

 17th-century armoire purchased by Balthus

-Villa Medici is the subject of a vast redevelopment program initiated in 2022, Réenchanter la Villa Médicis, bringing together contemporary design, craftsmanship and restored heritage.
+Villa Medici is the focus of an extensive redevelopment program, launched in 2022, called Réenchanter la Villa Médicis, bringing together contemporary design, craftsmanship and restored heritage.

-Further information: general bibliography on Villa Medici and the French Academy in Rome (Fr)
+For further information: General bibliography on Villa Medici and the French Academy in Rome (Fr)

 Vue aérienne de la Villa Médicis (c) M3 Studio